hashgraph/guardian/docs/getting-started/demo-usage-guide.md

 Those Hedera message IDs correspond respectively to the iRec Application Details, Inveter, and MRV Schemas.

-Again this step is not needed if you import the policy as discussed above.
+Again this step is not needed if you import the entire policy (see step 6 and the discussion above).

 5\.
 The next step of the flow is to create a token.
 Click the **Tokens** tab and click on **Create Token.** Here, we can fill out the necessary token information and token parameters such as Fungible/Non-Fungible (for this demo flow we will select Non-Fungible), Freeze, KYC, etc. For purposes of this demo, let us keep everything selected.
 When you click "OK", this action triggers Hedera Token Service to create the token on Hedera's Testnet.
 Clicking on the "Token ID" will bring you to the Dragon Glass Hedera Testnet explorer to track all token activity.